 - Mindfulness isn’t religious or mystical.
 It can be part of spiritual practice, but being mindful is a technique anyone can use.

 - Mindfulness isn’t about emptying your head.
-Instead, you let your thoughts and feelings come and go without judgement.
+Instead, you let your thoughts and feelings and sensations come and go without judgement.

 - Mindfulness isn’t a shortcut to joy.
 It’s a gentler way to be in the moment, and to cope if the moment is stressful.